Basic navigation | Local navigation

 2.6.3.
 SNMP

-RipEX implements an SNMP client ver.
-1. The values provided by RipEX are shown in the MIB table.
-RipEX also allows generating SNMP traps when thresholds have been reached for the monitored values: RSScom, DQcom, TXLost[%], Ucc, Temp, PWR, VSWR, ETH[Rx/Tx], COM1[Rx/Tx], COM2[Rx/Tx], HW Alarm Input.
+RipEX implements an SNMPv1/v2c and SNMPv3.
+The values provided by RipEX are shown in the MIB table, its Severity level is 3.
+RipEX also allows generating SNMP Notification when thresholds have been reached for the monitored values: RSScom, DQcom, TXLost[%], Ucc, Temp, PWR, VSWR, ETH[Rx/Tx], COM1[Rx/Tx], COM2[Rx/Tx], HW Alarm Input and/or for some internal warnings and errors.

 See chapter RipEX App notes, SNMP for RACOM RipEX for more.